ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 One may be tempted to perform this test on every parameter individually and find those that are not significant.
 However, with many parameters, the probability of finding ANY parameter that is not significant becomes high.
 If you do enough p-value tests, you're bound to find a "significant" result by chance alone.

 As an alternative to performing a series of t-tests, one can perform a single test to compare two models that differ by using a different number of features.
 Typically, this test compares the nominal model against the most minimal model possible: one in which the only variable is the intercept.
 In other words, one performs a test to see if the nominal model is significantly better than a model with no features at all.
 A model with more coefficients will always produce a better overall fit than a model with fewer or no free coefficients (since it is more flexible).
 The question is whether this fit is significantly better than the 0-parameter model.
+This procedure is usually performed by conducting an F-Test, which compares the fit of the model with all parameters to the fit of a model with only an intercept.
+It attempts to answer the question, "Is my model fitting to anything real other than just noise".